Can't Hold Us Down: Commercial performance

 "Can't Hold Us Down" peaked at number 12 on the US Billboard Hot 100 and number 3 on the Pop Songs chart.
 The song peaked at number 4 on the Canadian Singles Chart.
 In Australia, "Can't Hold Us Down" reached a peak position of number 5 on the Australian Singles Chart, and was certified gold by the Australian Recording Industry Association for shipments of 35,000 copies in the country.
 Additionally, it reached number 2 on the New Zealand Singles Chart.
 It peaked at number 4 on the Hungarian Singles Chart, number 5 on the Irish Singles Chart, and number 6 on the UK Singles Chart.
 On May 4, 2020, it was certified silver by the British Phonographic Industry for shipments of 200,000 copies in the UK.
 The single charted at numbers 7 and 15 on the Belgian Flanders and Walloon Singles Charts, respectively.
-On the Danish Singles Chart, "Can't Hold Us Down" peaked at number 8, while its highest position on the German Media Control Charts was number 9.
+On the Danish Singles Chart, "Can't Hold Us Down" peaked at number 8, while its highest position on the German Media Control GfK chart was number 9.